ddavies0001/mkr1000-iotc/readme.md

 ---> mqtt failed, rc=-2
 ```

-To fix this we need to update the Wi-Fi firmware on the device to the latest version (19.6.1 for the MKR1000).
-Follow the instructions here https://www.arduino.cc/en/Tutorial/FirmwareUpdater to update the firmware to the latest version (currently 19.6.1).
-Then start this section from the beginning.
+To fix this we need to update the Wi-Fi firmware on the device to the latest
+version (19.6.1 for the MKR1000).
+Follow the instructions in
+https://www.arduino.cc/en/Tutorial/FirmwareUpdater to update the MKR1000's
+firmware to the latest version (currently 19.6.1).
+And, we're not quite done.
+We still need to install the correct certificates.
+Using your text editor,
+extract the portion of the connectionString (created by dps-keygen above) that
+starts after "HostName=" and ends just before the first semicolon.
+Press the
+"Add domain" button on the Firmware Updater window and copy the HostName
+characters that you just extracted into the "Add SSL certificate from website"
+window and press "Ok".
+Press the "Upload Certificates to WiFi module" button.
+It should pop up a happy window saying that the certificates have been loaded.
+Close the Firmware Updater window and start this section from the beginning.

 ### Telemetry:
 If the device is working correctly you should see output like this in the serial monitor that indicates data is successfully being transmitted to Azure IoT Central: